StacieL/doc/docs/TestAndBuild-InstallonDevice.md

 ---
-id: InstallonDevice
+id: install-device
-title: Installing and running your App
+title: Installing your App on an iOS device
-sidebar_label: Installing and running your App
+sidebar_label: Installing your App on an iOS device
 ---

 <div class = "objectives">